francoros/planday/README.md

 I could have done it just ingesting the file in a table, and then just run some SQL queries, but I've chosen to did it like this because I think is closer to the real situation.

 # The pipeline was built using Apache Airflow for orchestration and DBT for SQL-based transformations, connected to a Snowflake data warehouse.
+The folder structure is not exactly as its going to be (I don't have airdflow and dbt installed), its like this just for understanding

 ## Implemented Metrics